kkihara/cauldron/README.md

 This app requires the user to host their own firebase project.
 Installation involves setting up a firebase project and putting the keys in the correct place.

-## From .dmg
+## Install From .dmg

 Download the latest .dmg from [here](https://github.com/kkihara/cauldron/releases/tag/v0.5.0).
 Double click and drag to `Applications` to install.

-Continue to Setting up Environment.
+Continue to Setting up Firebase.

 ## Build from source